finbourne/lusid-sdk-csharp/sdk/docs/LegacyComplianceApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfComplianceBreachedOrderInfo result = apiInstance.GetLegacyBreachedOrdersInfo(runId, orderScope, orderCode, limit, opts: opts);

                 // [EXPERIMENTAL] GetLegacyBreachedOrdersInfo: Get the Ids of Breached orders in a given compliance run and the corresponding list of rules that could have caused it.
                 ResourceListOfComplianceBreachedOrderInfo result = apiInstance.GetLegacyBreachedOrdersInfo(runId, orderScope, orderCode, limit);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));